Petronilla of Aragon: Legacy

 In 1410, after the death of King Martin without living legitimate descendants, the House of Barcelona became extinct in the legitimate male line.
 Two years later, Ferdinand I was enthroned per the Compromise of Caspe.
 Although Ferdinand triumphed mainly for political and military reasons, the theoretical basis of his candidacy was inheritance in the female line, for which Queen Petronilla served as the precedent.
 He was Martin's closest legitimate male relative, but related through a woman.
 His chief opponent, Count James II of Urgell, was related to Martin more distantly, but in the male line.
 In Catalonia there were indications that women were forbidden to hold comital office, but in Aragon there was no legislation on the subject.
 In both places there were a few cases of women who had passed on their right to their sons, most importantly Petronilla.

 There is a long debate whether Petronilla was the true ruler of Aragon.
 Some claim that Ramiro II gave the kingdom of Aragon to his son-in-law and that the presence of Petronilla was secondary.
 According to Jerónimo de Zurita, there was a clause in the pact with Ramon Berenguer stating that if Petronilla died, Aragon would pass to the children of Ramon Berenguer through a future second marriage.
 In any case, there is insufficient documentation to make a completely conclusive statement about the question and the Compromise of Caspe confirmed the legitimacy of female transmission.

+Commemoration

+The Spanish Navy screw frigate Petronila, in commission from 1858 to 1863, was named for Petronilla of Aragon.